 The 5% APY is limited to the first $1,000 in each NetSpend account.
-As such, any balances over and above the $1,000 mark will not earn this attractive APY.
+As such, any balances over and above the $1,000 mark will only earn an APY of 0.50%.

 On the positive side, you can open as many as 5 NetSpend accounts for a total maximum balance of $5,000.
 While this might take some work, the rewards can be very lucrative since this rate is well above what most other accounts will pay.

 While this rate is on par with some of the best rates on the market, it is way lower than what we can get.
 As such, depending on how much money you are looking to save, you might need to open multiple accounts.